 Epilog

-Ian: Don’t miss the episode extras such as videos photos and other content just look for the link in the podcast information.
-The podcast wouldn’t exist without the generous support of our financial supporters.
-And I’d like to thank one and all of them for keeping the podcast on the road.
-If you’d like to help the project just go to coldwarconversations.com slash donate.
+Ian: Do not miss the episode extras such as videos photos and other content just look for the link in the podcast information.
+The podcast would not exist without the generous support of our financial supporters.
+And I'd like to thank one and all of them for keeping the podcast on the road.
+If you'd like to help the project just go to coldwarconversations.com slash donate.
 The Cold War conversation continues in our Facebook discussion group just search for Cold War Conversations in Facebook.
 Thanks very much for listening and see you next week.